MicroEJ/docs/Tutorials/tutorialCreateCustomPlatform.rst

 -------------------------

 Please note that porting MicroEJ to a new device is also something that is part of our engineering services.
 Consider contacting sales@microej.com to request a quote.

+..
+   | Copyright 2021-2022, MicroEJ Corp.
+Content in this space is free
+   for read and redistribute.
+Except if otherwise stated, modification is subject to MicroEJ Corp prior approval.
+   | MicroEJ is a trademark of MicroEJ Corp.
+All other trademarks and
+   copyrights are the property of their respective owners.